-When should you have a snack?
+When to have a snack?

 Why have a snack?